nhsconnect/FHIR-NRLS-API/pages/retrieval/formats/retrieval_observations_fhir_stu3.md

 summary: Observation List, FHIR STU3 information format for retrieval
 ---

-Please see the [format code value set](https://fhir.nhs.uk/STU3/ValueSet/NRL-FormatCode-1) for the list of codes to use.

 # Observation List FHIR STU3 v1

 The `Observation List FHIR STU3 v1` retrieval format represents a list of observations that were made in relation to a patient, and any required supporting information.